DominicGunn/hobbiton-shop/README.md

 ## Setup and Execution
 ### Docker

-Running the `docker` command will generate a versioned docker image (`hobbiton/shop:<VERSION`) that we can use to start the application.
+Running the `docker` command will generate a versioned docker image (`hobbiton/shop:<VERSION>`) that we can use to start the application.

-A `docker-compose.yml` with required services (e.x. `PostgreSQL`) has been provided.
+A `docker-compose.yml` with required services (e.x. `PostgreSQL`) has been provided, once we have built the service docker image (`./gradlew docker`) we can start up the required containers with Docker compose.

 ```sh
 $ ./gradlew docker
 $ docker-compose up -d